Do you avoid Automation Bias? (aka AI Slop)

 There are two types of errors made due to automation bias:

-• Error of commission - Doing the wrong thing because the system suggested it (e.g. accepting a flawed suggestion, getting ChatGPT to write your essay, etc.)
+• Error of commission - Doing the wrong thing because the system suggested it E.g. Accepting a flawed suggestion, getting ChatGPT to write your essay, etc.

-• Error of omission - Failing to act because the system didn't flag a problem (e.g. shipping flawed code, because Copilot review approved it)
+• Error of omission - Failing to act because the system didn't flag a problem E.g. shipping flawed code, because Copilot review approved it

-Where automation bias shows up
+Where AI slop (aka automation bias) shows up

-• Coding assistants (e.g. Copilot) - They make you faster, not necessarily better.
+• Coding assistants (e.g. Copilot) - They make you faster, not better.
 The more complex some generated code is, the more likely you'll be to click "Accept"

 • Google Search (especially 'AI Overview') - These search engines are incentivised to return the most relevant content, rather than the most correct content